 In addition to the testing, our microbiologist will analyze your lab reports, provide pass/fail reporting per pull and deliver a complete summary of the laboratory findings upon completion of testing.

-The following microbes will be tested during your shelf life testing service:
+The following tests that will be conducted during your shelf life testing service:

 Lab testing is a complicated process that involves special equipment which needs to be calibrated and maintained constantly.
 The service provided by a lab typically is limited to testing and generating the results data.
 Interpretation of those results needs to be done by a qualified microbiologist.
 RL Food Testing Laboratory can carry out your testing needs, provide you with detailed reports during testing (shelf life) and a summary at the conclusion of testing.
 Reporting services by our microbiologist include pass/fail reports and an analysis/evaluation of that data upon completion of testing.
 All of these services are included when you opt for bundle pricing for your Shelf Life Study.

 - The test samples need to be from a freshly made batch of product, packaged in the final container, with or without final labeling is fine

 - The lab requires 8 full size samples with a minimum of 4 ounces in each or multiples to provide 4 ounces per test.